daskeete/Project_3/README.md

 ![diffs](diffs.png)

-Below is a 3D plot of the difference between real population sums and the predicted values.
-Anywhere you see a hole on this plot is where the model overpredicted.
+Below is a 3D plot of the difference between real population sums and the predicted values of the random forest model.
+Anywhere you see a hole on this plot is where the model overpredicted and anywhere you see a mountain means the model underpredicted population values.

 ![3d](RF_3d.PNG)